-Depending upon your business structure and local laws, if the name of your business is different from your name (or your partner’s name) you may need to file a “Doing Business As” name.
-Depending upon where your business is located, you may file via a local or county clerk’s office or a state agency.
+Depending on your business structure and local laws, if the name of your business is different from your name (or your partner’s name), you may need to file the name you are “doing business as.”
+Depending on where your business is located, you may file via a local or county clerk’s office or a state agency.
 The fee is around $100.

 Resources on Business Names

-Choosing a Name for Your Life Science Company, Product, or Service – by David Chapin, Forma Life Science Marketing 2014.
-Includes a discussion of what to consider and 8 steps that end with selecting a name.
+Choosing a Name for Your Life Science Company, Product, or Service – By David Chapin, Forma Life Science Marketing, 2014.
+Includes a discussion of what to consider and eight steps that end with selecting a name.

-The Ultimate Guide to Choosing a Business Domain Name by Georgia McIntyre, Fundera, 11/19/2020.
+The Ultimate Guide to Choosing a Business Domain Name – By Georgia McIntyre, Fundera, November 19, 2020.

 Tax ID Numbers